Alexiush/LOGQ/docs/object_mapping_reference.md

 - factName - suffix for generated fact classes (required)
 - mappingMode - which class members will be considered fact members (optional)

-Backing fields won`t be mapped in any mode, MappingMode.MarkedData stands for members marked with LOGQ.FactMemberAttribute.
+Backing fields won't be mapped in any mode, MappingMode.MarkedData stands for members marked with LOGQ.FactMemberAttribute.

 ```cs
 public enum MappingMode